-Credit Risk: The chance that an issuer will be unable to make scheduled payments of interest and principal on an outstanding obligation.
+Credit Risk: The chance that an issuer will default, or otherwise be unable to make scheduled payments of interest and principal on an outstanding obligation.
+Another concern for investors is that the market's perception of an issuer/borrower's credit will cause the market value of a security to fall, even if default is not expected.